menny/mabel/README.md

   * `java_import` for anything else.
 * Support custom Maven repo URLs and locking dependency for a Maven repository.
 * Adds `licenses` data to `java_import` rules, if license is declared in the artifact's POM file.
+* Adds `srcjar` if sources available in the Maven repository.
 * Produces a _lock_ file that describes the dependency graph.
 This file should be checked into your repo.

 ## Example